thebeebs/devstarworkshop/instructions/deployment/commandlinegit.md

 6. Now run ## git commit ## and write a message for the commit

-7. Finally, run ## git pus ## and if successfull, your code should be pushed and commited to the remote repository.
+7. Finally, run ## git push ## and if successfull, your code should be pushed and commited to the remote repository.